 - If you’re not sure what is the best fit for you age-wise, give yourself a wide age range.
 Usually, an age gap of a decade or an age gap that follows the rule of half your age plus 7 is a pretty good range.
 But there can be a lot of benefits of dating both younger or older women, as well as those your age.
 Basically, keep your options open so you can get as many matches and enjoy as many informative dating experiences as possible.

 Also, even though you simply need a bio, Facebook connection, and some photos to get started, I really recommend you complete your profile in its entirety.
 Any field left blank can decrease your chances of matching.
 Include your work history, where you went to college and the like.
 This will open more doors for conversation.
 It also shows that you’re not lazy when it comes to getting things done.
+Check out my other article on Bumble Profile Tips for Guys if you want more ideas on how to stand out.

 Now, let’s move on to my top tips for using Bumble to ensure that you get the most you possibly can out of this app.